Making Lunch Time More Fun for Blind Kids

 If you plan ahead, you can be sure you’re never scrambling to find something from the back of the fridge or buried in the pantry.
 Planning a weekly menu can also ensure everyone has what they want from each of the food groups.
 One method to organizing the week is to plan what your child will have each day, then make a weekly shopping list.
 If you plan on sending leftovers from dinner the night before, then be sure to cook plenty so there will actually be food left!

 Phone apps for organizing lists are perfect for keeping your grocery list in one place.
-My husband and I use Wunderlist on each of our phones (it's available for iOS and Android) and sync the grocery list so we both have access to it anytime, anywhere.
-I can even add items from home while he's already at the store.
-Some larger grocery stores have their own apps with shopping list features that will automatically organize your list by department and aisle to save you the hassle of searching the shelves for that one item you just can't find.
+My husband and I use the Microsoft To Do app on each of our phones (it’s available for iOS and Android) and sync the grocery list so we both have access to it anytime, anywhere.
+I can even add items from home while he’s already at the store.
+Some larger grocery stores have their own apps with shopping list features that will automatically organize your list by department and aisle to save you the hassle of searching the shelves for that one item you just can’t find.

 Many recipe websites also allow you to plan your meals and add items to an online shopping list based on the recipes you’ve chosen.
 If you’re lucky enough to live where the store will deliver groceries, then maybe it’s time to consider this newer option.
 Amazon will now deliver food straight to your door with their service Amazon Fresh.
 Wow!
 Technology really can make shopping less stressful!